EU launches WTO challenge against China dairy probe

 The EU's trade chief Valdis Dombrovskis said he had held "constructive" talks with China's commerce minister Wang Wentao on Thursday as Beijing seeks a deal with Brussels to avoid steep tariffs on imported EVs.

-The commission said its WTO move was the first step in the body's dispute settlement proceedings.
+The commission said its WTO move against the dairy probe was the "first time the EU has decided to challenge an investigation at its initiation stage", and that represented the initial step in the body's dispute settlement proceedings.

 "If they do not lead to a satisfactory solution, the EU could request a panel to be set by the WTO to decide on this investigation," it said.